Elieren/search_vk_photo/GUI_client/android/README.md

 You need to move the entire android folder to the virtual machine.

+__You must use the keys that are used for server.__

 ```
 android \
     background.png
     banner.png
     buildozer.spec
     main.py
+    server.key
+    server.crt
 ```

 Run each command from the file in order.
 (Except !cd android/ && buildozer init)